 Behind every crisis we read about in the news lurks a moral crisis—a crisis of goodness.
 To properly address these issues, pastor Jonathan Dodson thinks we must be formed as people of moral goodness.
-In this wise and practical book, Dodson takes us back to the Beatitudes, examining each teaching in contrast with the vices that beset our society today and presenting a compelling portrait of the moral life, both personal and social.
+In this wise and practical book, Dodson takes us back to the Beatitudes, examining each teaching in the context of the new morality in our society today and presenting a compelling portrait of the truly good life.

 The number of ethical issues that demand a response from Christians today is almost dizzying.
 How can Christians navigate such matters?
 With an unflinching yet irenic approach, this volume invites engagement with the biggest ethical issues by drawing on real-life experiences and offering a range of responses to some of the most challenging moral questions confronting the church today.